 For those of you who live in warmer parts of our world, it maybe a little harder to accept this reality of waiting.

 Nonetheless, wait we must.
 Life tends to move in cycles and the change of seasons is a wise and thoughtful process.
 There’s a method to this madness.

 Try to see this time as an opportunity to take inventory, reflect, brainstorm, and get your ducks in a row.

 - Are you getting ready to launch a new project?
 Review and reevaluate your plans one more time.

 - Do you have everything you need?
 Is there anything you’ve overlooked?

 - Is there a relationship or an area in your life that needs extra nurturing?

-- What do you have to let go of?
-Are you struggling with forgiveness?
-Are you being asked to take care of your health?
+- Are you being asked to take care of your health?
 Is there a recurring theme in your life that you need to pay attention to?

 Spring is coming.
 We’ll be out and about soon.
 The time for reflection and introspection will be replaced by activity and the enjoyment of the new season.